Sentry Eagle 2017 prepares for take-off in Klamath Falls

 ‘Sentry Eagle 2017’ is getting ready for take-off.

-Master Sergeant Jennifer Shirar of the Oregon Air National Guard explains: “Sentry Eagle is a large-force exercise that brings together multiple aircraft from different organizations.”
+Master Sergeant Jennifer Shirar of the Oregon Air National Guard explained, “Sentry Eagle is a large-force exercise that brings together multiple aircraft from different organizations.”

 About a dozen units from the Air Force, Air National Guard, and Navy will be taking part in the four day exercise.

 Senior Airman Dakota Darling will be helping the fighter jet pilots.
-“I’ve been told that my job is going to get a lot more hectic – it’s going to be more fast-paced.”
+He said, “I’ve been told that my job is going to get a lot more hectic.
+It’s going to be more fast-paced.”

 The gates will open to the public on Saturday, July 22nd, from 9 A.M. to 3 P.M.